HardlyDifficult/Tutorials/Chapter3.md

 FadeInThenEnable is added to the Character and we disable the PlayerController to prevent any input such as walk or jump until complete.

-On the FlyGuy we disable wander movemenent until complete.
+On the FlyGuy we disable wander movement until complete.

 For the Hammer, we could disable the Hammer component (preventing pickup) but it is unnecessary since the character can't move.